Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.

 Write all answers in complete sentences and standard English.
 Test answers arenít expected to be as polished stylistically or mechanically as out-of-class papers, but college-level writing skills must be used to make your answers clear to the reader who evaluates them.

 In general, you should have a good understanding of how the literature we have studied for this test represents trends in Appalachian literature or particular issues from the List of Themes as we have discussed some of those themes in class.

-Sample Short Answer Question: Discuss briefly the significance of
+Sample Short Answer Question: Discuss briefly the significance of the broken unicorn.

 One-point answer (too brief; doesnít discuss significance; not a complete sentence; author not identified):